Skip to content

 Tyrannosaurs continue to capture the imagination.
 These colossal “tyrant lizards” ranged from twenty-six to over thirty feet in length, with Tyrannosaurus rex itself stretching beyond forty feet and weighing more than eight tonnes.

-Tyrannosaur showdown: In 2022, Auckland Museum unveiled a fierce duo of male and female specimens of Tyrannosaurus rex, standing side by side in prehistoric splendour.
+Tyrannosaur showdown: In 2022, Auckland Museum unveiled a fierce duo of male and female specimens of Tyrannosaurus rex.
 Image credit: RNZ, 2023.

 Recent research has used volumetric modelling to reassess dinosaur body mass and shape across major clades, revealing that many species were heavier than previously thought (Dempsey et al. 2025).
 The study found that shifts in centre of mass evolved through both convergence and divergence, driven by changes across multiple body segments.

 Illustrations show standing postures and limb flexion in large theropods to align the knee and foot beneath the centre of mass.
-Black and white circles indicate centre of mass positions.
 Featured taxa include (A) Sinraptor, (B) Acrocanthosaurus, and (C) Tyrannosaurus.
 Scale bars is 0.5 m.
 Image credit: Dempsey et al. 2025.

 Face to face with a legend: A T. rex skull cast takes centre stage at Oxford’s Museum of Natural History.
 Image credit: James Ronan, 2019.